-7 Things About Online Dating That No One Talks About
+7 Things About Dating Apps That No One Talks About

 The year is 2015, so our collective attachment to our phones is nothing we should be ashamed of at all.
 Whether we hate it or embrace it, technology has changed how we do just about everything, including dating.
 There's hardly a single millennial alive who isn't an avid user of dating apps: They're a fast and easy way to meet hundreds of potential partners, or just an extremely effective method of procrastination.
 But for all its benefits, there are also a lot of bad things about online dating.